vejeshv/os-case-study/INSTALL.md

 ```

 This command will create and switch to the virtual environment(the name of the environment will be prepended to the shell).
-If not, run the following command to switch.
+If not, run the following command to activate the virtual environment.

 ``` bash
 $ workon website